All My Best Friends Are Metalheads

 "All My Best Friends Are Metalheads" is a single by the American ska punk band Less Than Jake.
-The two live tracks on the single are taken from a 7" track that the band did in 2000.

-It was released to airplay on July 4, 2000 although the album itself was recorded and released in 1998.
-It is one of the group's best known songs.
+It was released digitally in 1999 as well as on a limited edition 7 inch vinyl record during the Vans Warped Tour.

 There are two versions of the intro to this song.
 In most cases, it starts with a clip from a Victor Lundberg speech called “An Open Letter to My Teenage Son.”
 The other is a clip from the documentary Heavy Metal Parking Lot.

 On the UK Singles Chart, it got to number 51.